Categories

 The client and server then use these session keys to encrypt and decrypt data during the communication.
 This process ensures that the data exchanged between the client and server remains secure and cannot be easily intercepted or decrypted by unauthorized entities.

-TLS versions supported by Office 365
+TLS versions supported by My Office 24/7

 TLS Version Support